 Richard Woodward is a Dallas Texas based licensed reverse mortgage expert with many happy past clients.
 Let’s talk either face to face or over the phone.
-Richard will analyze your situation and provide you either a reverse mortgage option or a traditional mortgage option, whichever works best for you.
+Richard will analyze your situation and provide you with either a reverse mortgage option or a traditional mortgage option, whichever works best for you.

 Register to receive a free customized proposal and receive your

 free Reverse Mortgage Handbook

 Mortgage payment options are very flexible.
 If you want to reduce your balance, then you may make monthly payments.
 If you don’t want to make payments, you do not have to make payments.
 However, you MUST pay your property taxes and homeowners insurance in order to prevent foreclosure just like a regular mortgage.

 Call The Richard Woodward Mortgage Team today to receive your free consultation (214) 945-1066.
 Now offering Reverse Mortgages for purchase or refinance in Texas, Colorado, Oklahoma, and Kentucky.

 FHA-insured reverse mortgages are non-recourse loans.
 You or your heir will never owe more than your home is worth so when the home is sold, you keep any equity.
 The bank NEVER owns your home- you do – just like a regular forward mortgage.
 Interest rates are comparable to forward mortgages.
 Closing cost, when you use The Richard Woodward Mortgage Team, are comparable to forward mortgages as we will waive our origination fees for all loans over $50,000 unless you wish to buy down your interest rate.